kamprasad2007/Collaborative-Text-Editor/README.md

 This tool was developed as proof of concept.
 Operational Transform (OT) algorithm is used to concurrency control in collaborative editing of plain text documents.

 ## Important
 Most important key takeaway is concurrency handling.
-When many users log into the system, possibility of overwriting other change may high.
-Operational Transform (OT) algorithm comes in handy to address that issue.
+When many users log into the system, chances of overwriting others changes are high.
+So Operational Transform (OT) algorithm comes in handy to address that issue.
+For this software module I used ot.js npm package for concurrency handling.
-* pug template engine use to generate UI.
+* pug HTML template engine use to generate UI.
 * oAuth integration with Google API
+* Mugg Texteditor

 ## Installation
 * `git clone <repository-url>` this repository